-In any one year, for the purposes of RAR 5, the following activities could be considered core:
+In any one year, for the purposes of RAR 5, the following activities could be considered core activities of Scottish Water:

-- Scottish Water Wholesale

-- Scottish Water Retail Household and
+- Scottish Water Wholesale - Scottish Water Retail Household

-- Scottish Water Retail Non-household.

 Where legislation changes the definition of core activities partway through a financial year, Scottish Water should report that activity as core for the period that it is considered core.
 The commentary should explain any instances where this is the case.